 A similar process was run for each CCG.
-Although there are 222 CCG codes represented in the overall data file, a small number of responses (396 out of 71,186) were received from patients who were resident in parts of the UK outside of England (e.g. patients resident just inside the Welsh border, but treated at a Trust in England).
-These records were removed from the CCG analysis (although retained for the Trust-level analysis), reducing the number of CCGs to 209.
+Although there are 222 CCG codes represented in the overall data file, a small number of responses (487 out of 72,788) were received from patients who were resident in parts of the UK outside of England (e.g. patients resident just inside the Welsh border, but treated at a Trust in England).
+These records were removed from both the Trust and CCG analysis.